 The IRS recently updated Form 14457 to include a section for unreported cryptocurrency income.
 Maybe you just started in crypto and didn’t know how to report it correctly.
 If you need help understanding crypto taxes, check out our Crypto Tax Guide for answers!

 How much will I have to pay?

-Using the VDP, you will owe tax and interest on the past 6 years of tax deficiencies.
-The IRS will also assert a civil fraud penalty of 75% on the highest tax deficiency year out of the past 6.
+- Pay a civil fraud penalty of 75% on the highest tax deficiency year out of the past 6

-The IRS will also assert a one-time willful penalty on the failure to file any FBARs that are disclosed through the VDP.
-The penalty is typically 50% of the highest aggregate balance for the period you’re disclosing, or $100,000, whichever is greater.
+The one-time FBAR penalty, assessed through the VDP, is typically 50% of the highest aggregate balance for the period you’re disclosing, or $100,000, whichever is greater.

 The tradeoff is peace of mind.
 Unless the IRS uncovers false information or illegal activity in your VDP process, they are unlikely to recommend criminal prosecution for your case once you complete the program.